 For someone who is anemic, exercising can also leave you feeling like your heart is beating faster than normal (palpitations).
 You may also notice that you look pale for your skin tone.

 How will I know if I'm anemic?

 Your midwife will check your hemoglobin levels at the beginning of your pregnancy and again at around 28 weeks of pregnancy.
-If she has concerns about anemia before or after you have your baby, she may take another blood test to check on your levels.
+If your midwife has concerns about anemia before or after you have your baby, another blood test may be taken to check on your levels.

 Here is an in-depth guide on iron deficiency anemia published by the Association of Ontario Midwives:

 An article in Germany studied calcium supplementation in pregnancy in 2007, and concluded that calcium supplementation in pregnancy lowered the risk of pregnancy induced hypertension (raised blood pressure) and low birth weight babies at term (under 2500 grams after 37 weeks).
 They recommended supplementation with calcium only if a pregnant person’s intake was less than 1000mg per day.

 15 randomized controlled trials (2012) showed evidence that calcium supplementation reduced the risk of pre-eclampsia (raised blood pressure disorder in pregnancy) by 52% and severe pre-eclampsia by 25%.
 Calcium supplementation was also associated with a significant reduction in pre-term birth.

 We recommend a daily intake of 1,200 to 1,400 mg of calcium per day.